Math 3OA.A.4 Determine the unknown whole number in a multiplication or division equation relating three whole numbers.

-That’s Making Camp in a nutshell, um, equation.
 If your students are like most people, you’re having a hard time getting them to focus.
 That’s why we’ve created seven short lessons for you.
 Each of these only takes a few minutes, teaches Ojibwe (Native American) history, multiplication or division.

-Students learn where people and places are located and why they are there.
-They study the causes, patterns and effects of human settlement and migration, learn of the roles of different kinds of population centers in a society, and investigate the impact of human activities on the environment.
+In the game, students learn where people and places are located and why they are there.
+Through this context, they are introduced to history, patterns Native American settlement and migration, learn of the roles of different kinds of population centers in Ojibwe society, and investigate the impact of their activities on the environment.

-- If students are playing the game for the very first time, they will watch the two introductory videos that talk about the Ojibwe migration and how to play the game.
-This will bring you to the Making Camp choice screen.
+- If students are playing the game for the very first time, they will watch the two introductory videos that talk about Native Americans and how to play the game.
+Then you will see the Making Camp choice screen.

-Click on the NUMBERS box to get six choices of math challenges.
+3. Click the NUMBERS box to view the six math challenges.

 The Multiplication Dog

 - This lesson opens with a paragraph explaining that some tribes used dogs to haul heavy loads, using a type of sled called a travois.
-The player then has the opportunity to earn a dog and items for their dog by answering multiplication problems.
+The player then has the opportunity to earn a dog and items for their dog in the game by answering multiplication problems.
 The game resets when it is finished, and also takes about 5 minutes.

 Download the game for your phone or tablet from the App Store or Google Play.
 Otherwise, that’s it.
-That’s your five minutes of practicing and learning multiplication and social studies.
+That’s your five minutes of practicing and learning cross-curricular multiplication and social studies.